aremirata/aremirata.github.io/about.md

 - Diverse and well-rounded skills in handling various datasets: transactional data, application interaction data, content data, healthcare claims data, clinical data, physiological data, wearable signal data, text data, audio data, images, videos, etc.)

-Alger received a BS in [mathematics](https://cs.upcebu.edu.ph/academics/mathematics-and-statistics/) in 2011 from the
+Alger received a BS in [Mathematics](https://cs.upcebu.edu.ph/academics/mathematics-and-statistics/) in 2011 from the
 University of the Philippines Cebu, and a
-MS in [mathematics](https://www.uplbgraduateschool.org/academic-programs/mathematics-math/) in 2018 from the University of the Philippines Los Baños.
+MS in [Mathematics](https://www.uplbgraduateschool.org/academic-programs/mathematics-math/) in 2018 from the University of the Philippines Los Baños.

-Karl is an applied statistician focusing on problems in genetics and genomics, particularly the analysis of meiotic recombination and the genetics of complex traits in experimental organisms.
-He is an enthusiastic advocate for open science, open software, reproducible research, and interactive data visualization.
+Alger started working as a data science researcher in Savvysherpa in 2013.
+[Savvysherpa] (https://www.linkedin.com/company/savvysherpa-inc/) is a research-based company that combines healthcare economics and data science to produce valuable healthcare assets.
+It has offices in Minnesota, Utah and Cebu, Philippines.
+In 2018, Savvysherpa was acquired by United Health Group, becoming UHG R&D and then later became part of [Optum Labs] (https://www.optumlabs.com/).

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/broman_cv.pdf)<br/>
 [orcid](https://orcid.org): [0000-0002-4914-6671](https://orcid.org/0000-0002-4914-6671)<br/>